 Monitoring exposure can include any periodic test or measurement which helps to confirm the ongoing effectiveness of controls.
 Where there is exposure to cancer-causing drugs, it is a good practice to monitor the workplace for exposure.

-Performing serial measurements and observing trends in the data can be useful to help demonstrate that control measures are still adequate or the need to review them.
-These monitoring techniques can also help confirm restoration of adequate control if there is a failure of the measures put in place.
+Performing serial measurements and observing trends in the data can be useful to help monitor if control measures are adequate or there is a need to review them.

 Health Surveillance